 Using Alt Code Shortcuts in Windows

-If you want to insert one of the fraction numbers as shown in the above table then use the alt code in the first column.
+If you want to insert one of the fraction numbers as shown in the above table then use the alt codes as given “Windows Shortcut” column.
 Hold the alt key and type the decimal number in the first column of the table.
 For example, alt + 8530 will produce vulgar fraction one-tenth like ⅒.

 Alt + X Method for Word Documents in Windows

 Though the above method is easy, you need to have a keyboard with separate number pad.
-If you don’t’ have, use the hexadecimal code in the second column of the above table.
+If you don’t have, use the hexadecimal code in the “Word Shortcut” column of the above table.
 Type the code using normal keys then press alt and x keys.
-For example, 2157 + Alt + X will produce vulgar fraction three fifths like ⅗.
+For example, 2157 Alt + X will produce vulgar fraction three fifths like ⅗.

 Using Character Map in Windows